SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

 As SeaGL turns ten, relying on the virtual format for a third year, it's time to talk foundations.
 How does a Free Software conference approach the transition from in-person to Internet?

-First, we considered what we like about _our_ conferences:
+First, we considered what we like about our _in-person_ conferences:

 ## They're accessible